 Lene Lovich – Shadows And Dust, 2005

 Lene Lovich is new wave’s wacky witch of the west.
 Anyone familiar with her distinctive polka-dotted voice will know this already.
 Shadows And Dust is the lesser-known piece to the puzzle.
 Despite coming fifteen years after March, Lene sounds more witchy than ever.
-She tributes the Wicked One herself with all the right gleeful camp on track 9.
+She tributes the Wicked One herself with all the right gleeful kitsch on track 9.

 Lene sings like she’s stirring a cauldron.
 Her voice wears a bit on louder sections, but I love her enthusiasm.
 Her wild-but-warm spirit hasn’t faded a bit, and her deeper, richer tone matches her themes.
 The sheer thrill she takes in voicing Reinfield on “Insect Eater” is nearly contagious.
-Sweeter moments like “Remember” show her knack for tender romance isn’t gone either.
+Sweeter moments like “Remember” show her knack for romance isn’t gone either.

 Even beyond her ‘prime’, Lene had so much more to offer than “Lucky Number”.
 SAD is a major reason why; the limited release has me wishing more fans got to hear it.